 Stormwater is water from rain, snow melt, and other precipitation that runs off roofs, streets and other surfaces and drains into ditches, storm drains, local creeks and Lake Ontario.

-It is important to make sure runoff travels away from homes and buildings to protect private and public property from flooding during storm events.
+It is important to make sure runoff travels away from homes and buildings to protect private and public property from flooding during storms.

 Managing stormwater